auca/com.391/Practice_Tasks/Engine_Version_1.md

 In the `transform2_test.cpp` test, you should create the clocks from the second screenshot.
 The clocks should rotate around the `y` axis.
 The rotation should not depend on the speed of rendering.
 It would be best to use the smallest number of geometry buffers sent to the GPU.
 The clocks must show the correct local time of the computer where the program is running.

 Commit and push to the private repository (get it from the instructor if you don't have one).
 You should send the `transform1_test.cpp`, `transform2_test.cpp` files placed under the `lab-3` directory.
 Do not submit any other files.
 You grade will be lowered for that.
-Submit the last commit ID to Canvas before the deadline.
+Submit the last commit URL to Canvas before the deadline.

 ### Task 7 (Engine Version 1.3)